anusii/podnotes/exercises/Ex4_PODsAppDevGettingStarted.md

 In the VS Code Explorer bar open the file `podnotes -> lib -> main.dart`.
 A play button will apear on the top right had coner of your window.
 Click that button and select either one of the options and the app will then run.

 For the first time it will again ask for you to setup the preferred device for the app to run on.

-**Making changes to the app**
+**Editing Podnotes app**

 Open the Podnotes repo in your favourite editor.
 You can use any editor you like.